sdclibbery/tradr/README.md

 x Sometimes prices stop updating: presumably the websocket connection gets closed.
-Need to detect this and remake the connection x Have second account history graph in Btc as well as the Eur one x Update node modules
-* Red/green colours for order well
+Need to detect this and remake the connection x Have second account history graph in Btc as well as the Eur one x Update node modules x Red/green colours for order well
 * Account history page show orders

 * Add backup automation with monitoring of some kind